 Many employees consider their organization to be indifferent towards their personal goals and growth.
-Hence, loading the LMS with content aimed at increasing an employee’s worth both inside the organization and outside—in the job market—helps engage learners at a more personal level.
-Hence, this is another goal that your LMS must achieve.
+Loading the LMS with content aimed at increasing an employee’s worth both inside the organization and outside—in the job market—helps engage learners at a more personal level.
+Making engagement another goal that your LMS must achieve.

 - Load the LMS with content intended to develop an employee’s work skills.

 - Ensure content is highly relevant to their needs.

 - Give them an opportunity to learn on your LMS, apply learning to their present job, and succeed via internal promotions or increased responsibilities.

 The time stood English proverb, “learning makes a man fit company for himself as well as for others” is definitely true.
 The same stands true for an organization and its employees.
 As a result, training turns employees into professionals, and professional employees are a strong match for their colleagues as well as the organization and its customers.

 To clarify, we do not mean training on how to act professional.
 Rather, we mean training on improving an employee’s core abilities.
 Employees well versed with their job functions automatically come across as professionals.
 Why?
 Because their knowledge on the subject matter gives them the confidence of a well-versed, seasoned professional.